Skip to content

 Urban Indian Health Institute logo

-This activity was originally released on September 21, 2021 and is available for continuing education credit until September 21, 2023.
+This activity was originally released on September 21, 2021 and is available for continuing education credit until May 6, 2026.
+This course was updated in May 2024.
 Once registered, you must complete the course within 150 days, or you will be deactivated.
 To be reactivated, contact us.

 About this Independent Study